PORTAL

 • Expressive Arts and Design

-At STIS, the IB Primary Years Programme (PYP) provides the foundation for our teaching and learning.
+The IB Primary Years Program (PYP) provides the foundation for our teaching and learning.
 PYP students aged 3 to 11 have agency and inquire into issues and topics that have personal relevance.
-They research global challenges and find ways to take meaningful action locally here in Bangkok.
+They research global challenges and find ways to take meaningful action locally here in Suratthani.

-Within the PYP, we create a dynamic environment, fostering the holistic development of our students, equipping them with the knowledge, skills, and dispositions for learning that transcends academic endeavours.
+Within the PYP framework, we cultivate a dynamic environment that nurtures the holistic development of our students, equipping them with the knowledge, skills, and dispositions essential for lifelong learning—beyond academics.

 Central to our philosophy is the belief that every student possesses the innate capacity to learn, and that this learning is most profound when ignited through hands-on, concept-driven, and inquiry-rich experiences.
-In the PYP at STIS, we are a vibrant community of inspiring individuals.
+At STIS, the PYP is more than a curriculum—it is a thriving community of engaged, curious, and inspired individual learners.

 The PYP is built around six transdisciplinary themes that help students make connections between different subject areas and the real world.
 These themes help students build an understanding and appreciation of the local environment in Thailand while also developing a sense of global citizenship.
 The PYP also incorporates key concepts to assist students in developing their critical and creative thinking skills.
 These concepts encourage students to explore and discover through play and to reflect on their learning experiences.